-The datasets produced by the Inclusion4Schools project will have high interoperability, taking into account the type and discipline of the project.
-To the extent possible partners are expected to use standard vocabulary for all data types present in the datasets.
-In the case this is not possible, partners should provide adequate documentation to allow interoperability.
+The datasets produced by the Inclusion4Schools project have high interoperability, taking into account the type and discipline of the project.
+To the extent possible partners are expected to use standard vocabulary.
+Partners must ensure that software applications allow for data exchange and re-use.